CodeScoring/docs/docs/changelog/on-premise-changelog.en.md

 - Added separation of modules in the menu
 - Added separate project lists in the SCA, TQI and Secrets modules
 - Added support for the Conda ecosystem
-- Added editing of container image dependencies for SBoM dump
+- Added editing of container image dependencies for SBoM export
-- Added multiple selection of projects and images in the creation of an ignore policy
+- Added multiple selection of projects and images in the creation of Policy Ignore
 - Added the ability to specify a policy stage when creating a CLI project
 - Added the ability to filter lists in the Vulnerabilities, Policy Alerts and Projects sections by multiple Severity, Policy and Technology values
 - Added saving and displaying SBoM editing in the audit log